-The financial report of the Group for the year ended 31 December 2012 was authorised for issue in accordance with a resolution of the directors on 28th March 2013.
+The financial report of the Group for the year ended 31 December 2013 was authorised for issue in accordance with a resolution of the Directors on 31st March 2014.

 Sydney Symphony Limited (the parent) is a public company limited by guarantee, incorporated and domiciled in Australia.
 The address of the registered office is 35 Harrington Street Sydney, NSW 2000.
-The nature of the operations and principal activities of the Group are described in the Directors' Report.
+The nature of the operations and principal activity of the Group was the performance of symphonic music.